kdaigne/ModLab/readme.md

 # Abstract

 ModLab is a graphical user interface (GUI) developed in MATLAB (and some additional features using shell and batch scripts).
 It groups together several functionalities needed to manage simulations (text editor, local and remote command prompts, data viewer, etc.).
 This simplifies simulation processing and enables the different modules to interact with each other.
-The GUI is made up of several interconnected blocks, as shown below.

 ![GUI](UserGuide/gui_scheme.png)